nrfconnect/sdk-sidewalk/doc/releases_and_migration/migration_guide_v280.rst

    :local:
    :depth: 2

-Starting with the v2.8.0 release of the `nRF Connect SDK`_, there is a new Sidewalk provisioning module and PAL serial bus for the nRF52840 SoC.
+Starting with the v2.8.0 release of the `nRF Connect SDK`_, there is a new Sidewalk provisioning module, PAL serial bus for the nRF52840 SoC and new Sidewalk libraries v1.17.
 For an overview of changes, read the following sections:

 .. _migration_guide_v280_prov_module: